Every year for Valentine’s Day, lovers around the world pull out all the stops for their sweetheart.

 Merchants outside of the card industry such as jewelers, florists and confectioners eventually joined the bandwagon.

-“Commerce rather than ethnicity would be the creative and guiding hand in the holiday’s American rebirth,” Schmidt wrote.
-“When merchants rediscovered the [holiday], the former transformed the latter, not vice versa, as a merchants systematically extended the apparatus of the market into the realm of celebration.”
+"When merchants rediscovered the [holiday], the former transformed the latter, not vice versa, as a merchants systematically extended the apparatus of the market into the realm of celebration," Schmidt wrote.

 CLICK HERE TO GET THE FOX NEWS APP